kevinsung/qiskit-addon-aqc-tensor/INSTALL.rst

 Option 1: Pip Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Upgrade pip and install the AQC-Tensor package.
+To meaningfully use the package, you must also install at least one tensor network backend.
+The below snippet installs the addon, along with quimb (for tensor network support) and jax (for automatic differentiation).

 .. code:: sh

     pip install --upgrade pip
-    pip install qiskit-addon-aqc-tensor
+    pip install qiskit-addon-aqc-tensor[quimb-jax]

 .. _Option 2: